swift-embedded/swift-embedded/README.md

 [![Build Status](https://jenkins.dragomirecky.com/job/swift-embedded/job/swift/badge/icon)](https://jenkins.dragomirecky.com/job/swift-embedded/job/swift/)

 This project aims to bring Swift to the world of embedded systems and IoT.
-It enables Swift to be used on microcontrollers with no operating system and with minimal resources available.
+It enables using Swift on microcontrollers with no operating system and with minimal resources available.

 ### What version of Swift does it support?
-   *Swift 5.1*... yes, enjoy the latest features of Swift on bare metal! 🚀
+   *Swift 5.1*... enjoy the latest features of Swift on bare metal! 🚀

 ### Are all features of Swift available?

 Yes, except for full unicode support.
-In order to save some memory, it includes minimal support only – you can use unicode characters in your strings, but they are ignored by operations like `.uppercased()` (`"žluťoučký".uppercased()` returns `"žLUťOUčKý"` instead of `"ŽLUŤOUČKÝ"`).
+To save some memory, it includes simplified support only – you can use unicode characters in your strings, but they are ignored by operations like `.uppercased()` (`"žluťoučký".uppercased()` returns `"žLUťOUčKý"` instead of `"ŽLUŤOUČKÝ"`).

 ### Any limitations?

 Code size.
-A "hello world" application has a little bit over one megabyte because it includes big part of the Swift standard library.
+A "hello world" application has a little bit over one megabyte because it includes a big part of the Swift standard library.
 However, it is a fixed cost (does not grow proportionally with your program) and you can fit quite a lot on a microcontroller with 2MB of flash!

 ### What boards are supported?

-Short answer: [NUCLEO-F439ZI](https://www.st.com/en/evaluation-tools/nucleo-f439zi.html), but adding support for any other STM32F4-based board with 2MB of flash memory should require few lines of code only.
+Short answer: [NUCLEO-F439ZI](https://www.st.com/en/evaluation-tools/nucleo-f439zi.html), but adding support for any other STM32F4-based board with 2MB of flash memory should require only few lines of code.

-[The toolchain](https://github.com/swift-embedded/swift) itself should be able to target any microcontroller using thumbv7-m or thumbv7-em architecture.
+[The toolchain](https://github.com/swift-embedded/swift) itself should be able to target any microcontroller using the thumbv7-m or thumbv7-em architecture.
 However, any practical embedded application is going to require a package providing access to hardware peripherals.
 I am currently focusing on supporting the STM32F4 family of microcontrollers – the [stm32](https://github.com/swift-embedded/stm32) Swift package provides access to the basic hardware peripherals of those microcontrollers, such as UART, SPI or GPIO.

-Also, to make building an embedded application as simple as possible, I have created a small [cross](https://github.com/swift-embedded/cross) command-line utility.
-It is a wrapper around `swift build` that handles all the things as setting up a linker script or using the right compiler flags, making compiling an app a simple one-liner: `cross build`.
+To make building an embedded application as simple as possible, I have created a small [cross](https://github.com/swift-embedded/cross) command-line utility.
+It is a wrapper around `swift build` that handles all the things such as setting up a linker script or using the right compiler flags, making compiling an app a simple one-liner: `cross build`.

 -----